 How to Save Money for Solo Travel

-By now you’ve read my first three steps in starting to solo travel: Planning Your First Solo Trip, How to Choose Your First Solo Travel Destination, and How to Create a Solo Travel Budget and thinking, this is great information, Gwen, but how am I going to actually pay for my solo trip?
-Stick with me because I’ve got your back.
-Here I’ll outline tried and true tips and tricks (that I have even used) on how to save money for solo travel so you can get underway!
+You’ve read my Step 3 – How to Create a Travel Budget for Solo Travel but you’re thinking, “This is great information, Gwen, but how am I going to actually pay for my solo trip?”
+I’ve got your back, because here I tried and true tips (that I have even used) on how to save money for solo travel so you can realize your solo getaway.

 Like this?
 Share it with others!